Taoshif1/scrimba-js-practice/README.md

 ---
 ## 🎯 The Objective:

-Knowledge is one thing; fluency is another.
-The goal of this repository was to engage in deliberate practice to:
+**Knowledge is one thing, fluency is another.** The goal of this repository was to engage in deliberate practice to:

 > **Solidify Core Concepts:** Deepen my understanding of functions, DOM manipulation and event handling.
 > **Improve Problem-Solving:** Tackle a variety of challenges to build confidence and speed.